ghazal-dib/agile-final-project/README.md

-# 🧩 Agile Final Project – Sprint Planning and Execution
+# 🧩 Agile Final Project – Sprint Planning & Execution

-This repository contains my final project for the **Agile Development** course.
+This repository contains my **Final Project** for the Agile Development course.
-It demonstrates the complete Scrum workflow — from creating user stories and refining the product backlog to sprint planning, execution, and tracking — using **GitHub Projects** (or **ZenHub**).
+It demonstrates how to apply **Scrum and Agile principles** using **GitHub Projects** to manage and simulate a sprint — from backlog creation to sprint execution and burndown tracking.

 ---

-## 📘 Overview
+## 📘 Project Overview

 In this project, I played the roles of:
 - **Product Owner** – Created and prioritized user stories based on stakeholder requirements.
-- **Scrum Master** – Organized sprint planning, managed backlog refinement, and facilitated team progress tracking.
+- **Scrum Master** – Organized the sprint milestone, refined the backlog, and tracked progress.
-- **Developer** – Simulated sprint execution by moving stories across the Kanban board.
+- **Developer** – Executed and simulated sprint activities by moving stories across the Kanban board.

-The goal is to develop the **back-end product catalog** for an e-commerce website.
+The main objective was to develop the **back-end product catalog** for an e-commerce website.
-This catalog supports creating, retrieving, updating, deleting, and liking/disliking products, hosted on the cloud with automated deployment.
+The catalog allows users to create, retrieve, update, and delete products (CRUD operations),
+as well as like or dislike products.
+The system is hosted in the cloud with automated deployment features.

 ---

-## 📋 Stakeholder Requirements
+## 🧠 Stakeholder Requirements

 | # | Requirement |
 |---|--------------|